Why finding the right health-care provider and birth place for you are so important.

 - A MIDWIFE provides pregnancy and birth care.
 They have deep respect for the natural process of pregnancy and birth.
-Certified midwives (CMs) and certified nurse midwives (CNMs) have advanced training and have passed rigorous certification exams; CNMs usually have a master’s degree.
+Certified midwives (CMs), certified professional midwives (CPM), and certified nurse midwives (CNMs) have advanced training and have passed rigorous certification exams; CNMs usually have a master’s degree.
 Studies show that midwifery care is not just safe but is very appropriate for healthy, low-risk women.

 - A FAMILY PHYSICIAN provides comprehensive medical care, including prenatal care, which recognizes that most pregnancies don’t require intervention.

-- AN OB/GYN is a surgeon who specializes in the care of the female reproductive system.
+- AN OB/GYN is a surgeon who specializes in the care of the female reproductive system, including prenatal care and childbirth.
 Family physicians and midwives will refer you to an OB/GYN if complications arise.